PROTECTION OF YOUR PERSONAL DATA

 Please refer to the EU Login privacy statement for your personal data processed for the registration on the ODR platform (point 6 'How long do we keep your data?').

-All data in electronic format (e-mails, documents, uploaded batches of data etc.) are stored either on the servers of the European Commission or of its contractors; the operations of which abide by the European Commission’s security decision of 16 August 2006 [C(2006) 3602] concerning the security of information systems used by the European Commission.
+All data in electronic format (e-mails, documents, uploaded batches of data etc.) are stored either on the servers of the European Commission or of its contractors; the operations of which abide by Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.

 Please note that it may be that the dispute resolution body that handles your dispute or that the national contact point that you may decide to contact for assistance decides to keep data related to the disputes in which they intervene in files outside of the ODR platform.
 In this case national data protection laws apply.